Leon Lee

-Leon Lee (born December 4, 1952, in Sacramento, California) is a former professional baseball player and manager, primarily known for his career in Japan.
+Leon Lee (born December 4, 1952) is an American former professional baseball player and manager, primarily known for his career in Japan.
 He played first base, third base, and catcher during his career, batting and throwing right-handed.
 Lee had a ten-year career in Nippon Professional Baseball (NPB).
 At the conclusion of his playing career, he was considered one of the greatest foreign players to have played in the NPB.
 Later, he became the first African-American manager in Japanese baseball history.

 He is the father of former MLB player Derrek Lee and the brother of former MLB player Leron Lee.
+In fact, Leron and Leon played 3 seasons together as teammates on the Lotte Orions in Japan.

 Career

 American baseball career

 Leon Lee was selected in the ninth round (198th overall) by the St. Louis Cardinals in the 1971 draft.
 He spent seven years in the Cardinals' minor league system without playing in a Major League Baseball (MLB) game.

 Japanese baseball career

 With the support of his older brother, former American Major League player Leron Lee, who was playing for the Lotte Orions, a Nippon Professional Baseball (NPB) team, Leon was able to make the move to Japan.
 Lee played five seasons alongside his older brother, hitting 41 home runs, 116 RBIs, with a .340 batting average in 1980.
 His batting average that year was the second-highest in the Pacific League, behind his brother's average.

-Lee was traded to the Yokohama Taiyo Whales where he played from 1983 to 1985.
+Lee was traded to the Yokohama Taiyo Whales, as the Orions were targeting to get closer Steve Shirley, where he played from 1983 to 1985.
 He finished his career in Japan with the Yakult Swallows from 1986 to 1987 before returning to the United States.